 Part of the rationale for attending parliament – aside from adding parliamentary profile to the legal and public protests against the election outcome – is that no-show MPs are vulnerable to having their seats taken from them, reckons James Chin, Professor of Political Science at Monash University.
 “They are worried that the government will call by-elections if they refuse to take their seats without giving a reason that is deemed acceptable by the speaker of parliament,” says Chin.

 Parliament could turn out to be testy, given that the weeks since the election have been marred by inter-ethnic slurs, with BN-linked media castigating Chinese-Malaysian voters for backing the opposition en masse.
-While the election saw the United National Malays Organisation (UMNO) led by Prime Minister Najib Razak win 88 seats, by far the most of any party, the mainly Chinese DAP emerged a clear if distant second, winning 38 seats in parliament.
+While the election saw the United National Malays Organisation (UMNO) led by Prime Minister Najib Razak win 88 seats, by far the most of any party, the mainly Chinese DAP emerged a clear if distant second with 38.

 With the main Chinese party in the BN down to just seven seats, the new cabinet announced by Najib Razak features just two ethnic Chinese – out of 57 ministers – an allocation that will surely test the Prime Minister’s oft-stated “reconciliation” pleas.
 Chinese-Malaysians make up around a quarter of the country’s 29 million population.